Where to buy Kaffir lime leaves or Thai holy Basil in the UK?

 I don’t think I’ve ever been in a Thai restaurant in the UK where Pad Kaprow was not on the menu.
 Sadly, I don’t think I’ve ever been in a Thai restaurant where what they are serving can legitimately claim to be called Pad Kaprow.
 In fact, if I ask whether the dish is cooked with Thai holy Basil, I normally end up with a somewhat embarrassed smile and the confession that they use Thai Sweet Basil instead.
 Understandable in view of the fact that it can be next to impossible to obtain the correct herb, but like many Thais I do think they should rename the dish.

 So why is it possible for Thai restaurants to obtain Thai Sweet Basil but not Thai Holy Basil?
 The reasons are somewhat similar to the problems with kaffir lime leaves, but to use a phrase that many visitors to Thailand will be familiar with, “it’s same same but different”.

 Thai Sweet Basil is more readily available within the EU because it is often grown in Spain or increasingly in Israel.
-(Currently available in Waitrose, grown in Israel) The spicy Thai holy Basil is much less easy to grow outside of Southeast Asia and therefore is more difficult to obtain.
-I have noticed though that lately countries such as Vietnam and Cambodia are starting to export Thai holy Basil to the EU.
+(Currently available in Waitrose, grown in Israel & Ethiopia) The spicy Thai holy Basil is much less easy to grow outside of Southeast Asia (humidity?) and therefore is more difficult to obtain.
+I have noticed though that lately countries such as Vietnam and Cambodia are starting to export it to the EU.
 A consequence of this is that it is starting to become easier to obtain, particularly in Vietnamese stores.
 Many of these stores seem to have a once weekly delivery of fresh herbs so if you have such a store near you it could be worth finding out which day the delivery is due.